Global talent.

 The Programme

-Join a 10-week innovation journey working in small interdisciplinary teams to collaborate with local initiatives for exploring challenges such as
+Take part in a four-week innovation journey, working in small interdisciplinary teams and collaborating with local initiatives to explore challenges such as

 Together we move through four stages